alncat/opusDSD/README.md

 ![Alt text](https://raw.githubusercontent.com/alncat/opusDSD/main/example/umapr.png?raw=true "80S ribosome color UMAP")

 Data source: [EMPIAR-10002](https://www.ebi.ac.uk/empiar/EMPIAR-10002/).
 The particles are colored according to their pose parameters in this image.
-The uneven distribution of pose parameters reflects the pose assignment errors introduced by performing consensus refinement on dynamical cryo-EM dataset.
-The pose assignment error refers to the difference between the pose parameter of the particle obtained by aligning with its ground-truth conformation and its pose parameter obtained by aligning with the consensus model. **If all particles can be aligned with its ground-truth conformation, the distribution of pose parameters for every conformation should be even and uniform (ideally).
-However, when all particles are aligned against a single model, the distribution of pose parameters for every conformation will be distorted accordingly!**

 ## Spliceosome complex <a name="splice"></a>
 UMAP and some selected classes for the spliceosome complex